clappr/clappr/new-readme.md

 Sets media source URL to play.
 You can set the media source accordingly to existing playbacks.

 #### sources
-Array of sources.
-Used to play next media source on array if the previous fail.
+An array of sources.
+Used to play the next media source on array if the previous one was invalid.

 #### mimeType
-Sets the media source format used on `source` option.
-Use if you need to use a media url without extension.
+Sets the media source format used on the `source` option.
+Use if you need to use a media URL without extension.

 #### height
 > Default Value: `360px`